MONJUVI by is a Prescription medication manufactured, distributed, or labeled by Incyte Corporation. Drug facts, warnings, and ingredients follow.

 In studies conducted in vitro in DLBCL tumor cells, tafasitamab-cxix in combination with lenalidomide resulted in increased ADCC activity compared to tafasitamab-cxix or lenalidomide alone.

-Tafasitamab-cxix reduced peripheral blood B cell counts by 97% after eight days of treatment in patients with relapsed or refractory DLBCL.
-Nadir, with a reduction of 100%, was reached within 16 weeks of treatment.
+Tafasitamab-cxix reduced peripheral blood B cell counts by 97% after 8 days of treatment in patients with relapsed or refractory DLBCL.
+Nadir, with a reduction to undetectable levels (< 1 cell/microliter), was reached within 16 weeks of treatment.

 Distribution